josh-barback/Beiwe/beiwetools/README.md

 * Log files may include the researcher's local date/time, formatted as: `%Y-%m-%d %H:%M:%S %Z`

 * Except for timestamps, the `localize` sub-package always reports date/times in the user's local timezone (which may change during the follow-up period).
+Formats are:
+`'%Y-%m-%d'`
+`'%H:%M:%S'`
+`'%Y-%m-%d %H:%M:%S'`

 ___